 Privacy legislation in Queensland

-The Information Privacy Act 2009 (Qld) (IP Act) (PDF, 858KB) recognises the importance of protecting the personal information of individuals.
+The Information Privacy Act 2009 (Qld) (IP Act) recognises the importance of protecting the personal information of individuals.
 It contains a set of rules or ‘privacy principles’ that govern how Queensland Government agencies collect, store, use and disclose personal information.
 The IP Act also allows an individual to make a complaint about an agency's breach of the privacy principles.

 The Office of the Information Commissioner (OIC) can:

 - help you understand your privacy rights and responsibilities in Queensland